SafeCare standards

 The review schedule contains the different steps that will be undertaken to review the current SafeCare Standards v4.0.
 It includes clearly defined activities, resources, and timeframes.

-Impartiality statement, to ensure that all PharmAccess Certification and Accreditation processes meet the highest ethical and legal standards within the certification and accreditation industries.
+Impartiality statement, to ensure that all PharmAccess Certification processes meet the highest ethical and legal standards within the certification industries.

 To ensure that impartiality is both maintained and can be demonstrated, SafeCare has identified, and assessed the risks related to all relationships which may result in a conflict of interest or pose a threat to impartiality.